PlayPratz/TraceIT/README.md

 ### Manufacturing and storing in a Warehouse
 + Once units are created, the container is scanned and then a product is scanned.
 Then the container is filled with products from the same batch.
 As a result, that container is mapped to the current batch of products.
 + This container is mapped to a pallet in a similar fashion.
 + Now, a pallet is added to a bin in the warehouse by mapping the pallet to the bin.
-If x containers are sent, then all of them are mapped to the pallet.
+If multiple containers are sent, then all of them are mapped to the pallet.

 ### Dispatching from Warehouse
 + The product that is to be dispatched is mapped to the container in which it will be shipped.
 The quantity of the product is entered.